All-Hands-AI/OpenHands/tests/integration/README.md

 Known limitations:
-1. To avoid the potential impact of non-determinism, we remove all special characters and numbers (often used as PIDs) when doing the comparison.
-If two prompts for the same task only differ in non-alpha characters, a wrong mock response might be picked up.
+1. To avoid the potential impact of non-determinism, we remove all special characters when doing the comparison.
+If two prompts for the same task only differ in non-alphanumeric characters, a wrong mock response might be picked up.
-2. It is required that the agent itself doesn't do anything non-deterministic, including but not limited to using randomly generated numbers.
+2. It is required that everything has to be deternimistic.
+For example, agent must not use randomly generated numbers.

 The folder is organised as follows: